Albert Etter photo from 1943 and a Pink Pearl Apple at the Etter orchard. Photos courtesy of Tom Hart.

 As a special treat, attendees are invited to order a taster four-pack of select hard ciders from the Humboldt Cider Company.
 We'll enjoy guided tastings throughout the talk.
 Order your ciders early - quantities are limited.
-They're available via this link to the Humboldt Cider Company.
-The link will take you to a dedicated page for this event.
-Click on the CGLHS logo, then use the code (password) CGLHS when prompted. $30.00 for the four pack and includes shipping.
-Must be 21 years or older to purchase.
+Cider for this event is sold out, but do join us for a lively discussion.

 Registration, at EventBrite, is $10 for members and $18.00 for non-members.
 (EventBrite will also collect a small fee from registrants.)

 Register for the talk and save your space at this link: Eventbrite Registration.

 A recording of the talk is available, via this link, on YouTube.

 Tom Hart is co-owner of Humboldt Cider Company in Eureka, CA.

 He lives amongst the Redwoods with his wife, Leigh, one-year-old, Carson, and their two dogs.
 Tom enjoys exploring abandoned homestead orchards throughout the California Coastal Range and collecting scionwood for his tree repository.
 He is proud to say that Carson's first food was an Ettersburg pear and his first camping trip was to the Albert Etter homestead this past summer.